opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 | F  | 28   | 28
 | M  | 33.666666666666664 | 101

-*Example 4*: Calculate the maximum of a field
+*Example 4*: Calculate the maximum value of a field

 To calculate the maximum age: